synthetos/g2/README.md

 - Temperature control enhancements.
 (Ongoing.)
 - More complete support for TMC2130 by adding more JSON controls for live feedback and configuration.
 - Initial support for Core XY kinematics.
+- Boards are in more control of the planner settings.
+- Experimental setting to have traverse (G0) use the 'high jerk' axis settings.

 ### Project Changes